West Country English: Vocabulary

 Some of these terms are obsolete, but some are in current use.

 Some dialect words now appear mainly, or solely, in place names, such as "batch" (North Somerset, = hill but more commonly applied to Coalmine spoil heaps e.g. Camerton batch, Farrington batch, Braysdown batch), "tyning", "hoe" (a bay).
-These are not to be confused with fossilised Brythonic or Cornish language terms; for example, "-coombe" is quite a common suffix in West Country place names (not so much in Cornwall), and means "valley".
+The suffix "-coombe" is quite commonly used in West Country place names (not so much in Cornwall), and means "valley".